Duquesne Studies in Phenomenological Psychology

 RIGHTS & PERMISSIONS

 - Authors are free to reuse their own articles in other publications they write or edit, and no further permission is required.
-We only require acknowledgement of the original publication in The Chesterton Review.
+The journal only requires appropriate acknowledgement of the original publication in Duquesne Studies in Phenomenological Psychology.

-Permission is required to make more than 100 print copies, or for any republication in any anthology, textbook, monograph, journal, reference work, or web site.
-Contact the G. K. Chesterton Institute for more information.
+Permission is required to make more than 100 print copies of any item, or for any republication in any anthology, textbook, monograph, journal, reference work, database, or web site, or other project.
+Contact Duquesne University Press for more information.

-Authors may post a non-edited, non-formatted version of their article as submitted to The Chesterton Review to open access web sites.
-This means a non-edited version in a format that does not duplicate the look and feel of the journal (such as ASCII TXT, HTML, Word).
-We cannot grant permission for the use of an edited version for this purpose, or any file format that reproduces page images from the journal (such as TIF, PDF, JPEG).
-Posting a non-edited, non-formatted version of the paper allows authors to make their work more widely known without asking a non-profit journal to bear the cost and risk of free distribution.
+Authors may post a non-formatted version of their article as submitted to Duquesne Studies in Phenomenological Psychology to open access web sites.
+This means a version in a format that does not duplicate the look and feel of the journal (such as ASCII TXT, HTML, Word).
+We cannot grant permission for the use of any file format that reproduces page images from the journal (such as TIF, PDF, JPEG).
+Posting a non-formatted version of the paper allows authors to make their work more widely known without asking a non-profit press to bear the cost and risk of free distribution.

-Long term preservation of The Chesterton Review in electronic format will be assured through PORTICO and the CLOCKSS archive.
+Long term preservation of Duquesne Studies in Phenomenological Psychology in electronic format has been assured through PORTICO and the CLOCKKS archive.